janosvajda/service-polling/src/frontend/services-crud/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-It also copy the production build frontend app to Vert.x's webroot directory and it replaces the old version of the app.
+It also copies the production build frontend app to Vert.x's webroot directory and it replaces the old version of the app.